Poor nations pay price as millions flee 'climate chaos', Oxfam says

 Overall, the number of weather disasters considered extreme grew five-fold over the last decade, researchers said.

+Another analysis, released on Monday by aid charity Save the Children, found that extreme weather in eastern and southern Africa this year - including two cyclones that hit Mozambique, Zimbabwe and Malawi - drove as many people from their homes by June as in all of 2018 in the region.

-The study did not look comprehensively at how many people were uprooted by “slow onset” disasters like droughts where it is harder to judge the beginning and end, Gore said.
+The Oxfam study did not look comprehensively at how many people were uprooted by “slow onset” disasters like droughts, where it is harder to judge the beginning and end, Gore said.

 Including drought-linked displacement would make the numbers “much higher”, he added.